Feeling like they are about to ghost you? Ever had someone break up with you, but not actually have the courage to tell you?

 Yep, that totally sucks, because it offers no closure and doesn’t give you an explanation as to what went wrong.
 So if you’re in a new relationship, or even a not-so-new one and you’re feeling like the other person is pulling away from you slowly, there’s every chance that you might find yourself being ghosted soon.
 Here are some signs to look out for.

 Have a think about it.
 Do they text you?
 Send you Facebook messages?
 Call you?
 Or is it always the other way around?
 Perhaps you’ve been on the merry-go-round of waiting to see if they get in touch with you, before you break down and initiate contact, just to go through the whole thing again of going days between contact with you being the one to initiate it.
 How tiring!

-This can be a clear sign you are about to get ghosted… they aren’t too keen to get in touch with you and you are doing all the chasing.
+This can be a clear sign that they are about to ghost you and they aren’t too keen to get in touch with you and you are doing all the chasing.
 In a relationship where you are both really into each other, initiating contact will be generally 50/50!

 2. Talking about the future is awkward